samsenko/stock-direction-prediction/README.md

 Blackberry in particular was included to increase the "diversity" of the data by adding a company whose stock price has not consistently increased over the past ten years.
 Data was collected from Yahoo Finance.

 ## Future Work
-One might attempt to build this model into a portfolio management or stock pricing model.
-This could be done either directly or incorporating the model into classical techniques (for example, one could design a binomial options pricing model in which the probabilities of upward and downward movements are predicted by our model).
+One might attempt to incorporate this model into a portfolio management or stock or option pricing model.
+This could be done either directly or combining this model with classical techniques (for example, one could design a binomial options pricing model in which the probabilities of upward and downward movements are predicted by our model).